- News & Updates

 THE HARD REALITY OF TEENS AND DRIVING

-According to the Centers for Disease Control and Prevention (CDC), “motor vehicle crashes are the leading cause of death for U.S. teens.
+According to the Centers for Disease Control and Prevention (CDC), “motor car accidents are the leading cause of death for U.S. teens.
 In 2010, seven teens ages 16 to 19 died every day from motor vehicle injuries.”

 WHAT YOUR TEENAGER SHOULD KNOW IF THEY ARE INVOLVED IN AN ACCIDENT